(Based on trip reviews)

 Tengboche Monastery Trek is one of the most popular and adventurous treks in the Everest region where can be reach 30 munities domestic scenic flight from Kathmandu to Lukla.
 Mount Everest is visible to the left, and Ama Dablam stands to the right on this trip .Tengboche Monastery is the largest Buddhist monastery in the Khumbu region.Tengboche Monastery sits on a hill top at the confluence of the Dudh Koshi and Imja Khola, with a clear view little pick of Everest.

 About 350 years ago, Lama Sangwa Dorje (a high priest) of Khumbu declared Tengboche to be a religious site where there would one day be an important monastery.
 It is one of the most important religious centers for Sherpa culture, with 35 monks residing within its walls.
 Tengboche (Om Mane Padme Hum) is a Shangri La, one of the last stops on the way to the high peaks.
 Tengboche Monastery is the most important monastery for the Sherpa’s of the Khumbu region.
 It is tradition that every climbing expedition to Mt.
-Everest to be blessed by the head Lama of this monastery.
+Everest.
+They use to get bless by the head Lama of this monastery.

 The monastery is also significant because a decree from the Lama prohibits killing within the premises.
 The Sagarmatha National Park is a refuge for a variety of endangered fauna because here is prohibits a killing.
 The trek begins at Lukla.
 Trek through Namche Bazaar, the largest village in the Khumbu, and other quaint Sherpa villages.
 On the hike between Namche and Tengboche, you are constantly rewarded with views of Mt.
 Amadablam, Mt.
 Everest and other awe inspiring peaks.
 Return via Khumjung, home of the highest bakery in the world.